 Try experimenting with his schedule, from feeding him after he wakes up (instead of before) and shortening his wake times.
-See if you can help him transition between sleep cycles so that he gets the amount of rest he truly needs.
+See if you can help him transition between sleep cycles so that he gets the amount of rest he needs.

-Give yourself a time frame to wait it out—this could simply be a stage he’s going through and will eventually pass.
+Give yourself a time frame to wait it out—this could be a stage he’s going through and will eventually pass.
 Once he’s past the newborn stage, consider sleep training so he has the opportunity to put himself to sleep (instead of relying on you to help him).